swampbear/chessrobot/README.md

 ### Python Backend Development
 - [x] Set up flask-server project
 - [x] Set up socket
-- [ ] Integrate with Chess program (currently located in another repository)
+- [ ] Integrate with Chess program (currently located in another repository) most of these are halted bacause we need to place responsibility for where the events should be triggered.
+They have been tested with test data
+   - [x] Start event(requires a connected socket to continue from home page)
+   - [ ] Selection event
+   - [ ] Start Game event
+   - [ ] Confirm Move event
+   - [ ] Move History
+   - [ ] Resign event
+   - [ ] Win on checkmate

 ## Summary <a name="summary"></a>